ndweir/MN-CSTA-apCS-agent/README.md

 ## 📞 Contact

-For questions or feedback, please open an issue on this repository or contact the project maintainer.
+For questions or feedback, please open an issue on this repository or contact me!